 How many clinical hours am I expected to complete with this program?

-The RN student should meet with their advisor to develop an individual Model Plan of Study.
+The RN student should meet with their advisor and/or Clinical Services Manager to develop an individual Model Plan of Study.
 The courses that have a clinical will be identified.
 NURS 3200 Health Assessment: Clinical hours may be done in 2-4 hour increments (total of 30 hours of clinical time).
 NURS 4400 Community Health: May occur in a public health facility, hospice and/or a school (approx. 70 hours at the clinical sites).
 Approx. 20 hours of other educational projects are required for clinical.
 Total 90 clinical hours.
 NURS 4900 Practicum: Taken AFTER all core completed.
 Requires 135 hours in a nursing unit other than where the student is employed.

 Where can I complete my clinicals?

 Your RN-BSN advisor will work with you to facilitate this opportunity.
 Some courses require a precepted clinical experience.
 Preceptor should be BSN prepared and have worked in area of nursing where preceptorship occurs for one year.
 The student is responsible for arranging their precepted experiences.
 The clinical services coordinator will facilitate this process by ensuring that required contracts are in place between facilities.
 It is imperative to contact the Clinical Services Manager well in advance of taking a clinical course if there is a possibility that a new contract must be initiated.
 New facility contracts may take up to 8 weeks to finalize.
-For additional questions contact Heather Kemp, 229-931-4303 or firstname.lastname@example.org.
+For additional questions contact Jessica Ouzts, 229-931-2604 or Jessica.firstname.lastname@example.org.

 How long does the RN-BSN program take?